abuseofnotation/abuseofnotation.github.io/_posts/blog/2025-10-16-boolean-thinking.md

 You might say that this is much like "normal" logic.
 But there is a difference --- intuitionistic logic makes us more acutely aware of the context in which we are operating.
 And if we start paying attention, we would observe that when trying to prove a statement, instead of the two truth values (true/false), there are actually _three_ possibilities:

 1. We might be able to construct a proof that a statement is _true_.
-2. We might be ablet to construct a proof that it is _false_.
+2. We might be able to construct a proof that it is _false_.
 3. We might not be able to construct _neither_—the statement is _neither true nor false_.

-And without the correct context, the statement migh not make sense at all.
+And without the correct context, the statement might not make sense at all.

 (Yes, in a perfect world, where we know everything, we would be able to prove or disprove every statement that we can formulate, but not in _this_ world.

-And with that realization, we are free from the Boolean prison --- we realize that all thinking is relative there is no a sigle truth, (nor a single falcity).
+And with that realization, we are free from the Boolean prison --- we realize that all thinking is relative there is no a single truth, (nor a single falsity).

 For more on intuitionistic logic, see my book [_Category Theory Illustrated_](/category-theory-illustrated/05_logic/).

 # Addendum: boolean thinking, authoritarianism, and propaganda

-My criticism of Boolean thinking is not merely academic.
+My reasons for criticising Boolean thinking are not merely academic.
 The way we think about logic shapes how we think about _everything_ --- and, ultimately, how we live our lives.
 This is why what I call “Boolean thinking” in logic has many names elsewhere.
 In philosophy, it’s called _Platonism_.
 In politics, it manifests as _authoritarianism_.

 The second point is important.
 You might define authoritarian ideologies in many ways, but the key thing about them is that are based on a doctrine on which all people must abide to, in their thinking --- a shared “context” or set of premises.
 The power of authoritarian rulers arises from the way they limit the things that people can think and say: rulers define what the premises are and from then on, then you are "free" to make the conclusions yourself.
 To rephrase Orwell's famous slogan: